Tuur Rommens

-Tuur Rommens (born 26 March 2003) is a Belgian professional footballer who plays for Westerlo.
+Tuur Rommens (born 26 March 2003) is a Belgian professional footballer who plays as a left-back for Scottish Premiership club Rangers.

 Early life

 Born and raised in Oud-Turnhout, in the Flemish province of Antwerp, Rommens joined Genk's academy from Westerlo when he was nine.

 Club career

-Tuur Rommens was a regular with Genk under-19s, since the 2019–20 Youth League, eventually captaining his side during the 2021–22 edition, as well as the reserve team for that season.
+Rommens was a regular with Genk under-19s, since the 2019–20 Youth League, eventually captaining his side during the 2021–22 edition, as well as the reserve team for that season.

-Having signed his first professional contract with Genk in February 2020, Rommens signed an extectention at the end of April 2021, until mid-2024.
+Having signed his first professional contract with Genk in February 2020, he signed an extension at the end of April 2021, until mid-2024.

-The young left-back made his first team debut on the 27 October 2021 coming on as a halftime substitute for Gerardo Arteaga, during the 6–0 away cup win against Sint-Eloois-Winkel.
-He made his league debut for KRC Genk on the 16 December 2021, replacing Simen Juklerød at the end of a 4–2 home win against Sporting Charleroi.
+Rommens made his first team debut on 27 October 2021 coming on as a halftime substitute for Gerardo Arteaga, during the 6–0 away cup win against Sint-Eloois-Winkel.
+He made his league debut for Genk on 16 December 2021, replacing Simen Juklerød at the end of a 4–2 home win against Sporting Charleroi.

 On 4 July 2023, Rommens signed a four-year contract with Westerlo.

+After 2 and a half years at Westerlo, Rommens left the club to join Scottish Premiership club Rangers.